ZergRael/LootArchive/README.md

 I got tired of copy-pasting every item on every raid in a spreadsheet, and usual raid loot addons are not convenient for the simple loot history I need.

-_This addon is currently in alpha state, expect issues you may want to [report](https://github.com/ZergRael/LootArchive/issues)._
+_This addon is currently in beta state, expect issues you may want to [report](https://github.com/ZergRael/LootArchive/issues) !_

 Responds to console with **/la** and a minimap button.